After the whole finding my father’s ten day old corpse thing, I didn’t really sleep for about a year, until I went back on meds.

 In any case, the year of questionable sleep.

 At the time, I’d been prone to going to bed around nine or ten, staying up a few more hours on my computer or with a book or my notebook, then sleeping in until ten or eleven.
-(Now, I’m more of a morning person.)
+(Now, I’m more of a morning person, with firmer schedules.)
 But post trauma, after going to sleep as normal, I’d wake up around one and be up until after four or five.

 I used this middle of the night time almost exclusively to write.
 Or, I might message with my best friend, who was working some late shifts at the time, mostly about writing.
-No house sorting, no lease drafting, no exhibits, no affidavits, no legal notices.
+It wasn’t a time for house sorting, no lease drafting, no exhibits, no affidavits, no legal notices.

 Despite the constant exhaustion, I often find myself looking back on this time period strangely fondly.
 I was in a creative peak.
 I was making constant breakthroughs on a plot I’d been stuck on for years, and churning out huge amounts of words, but what I really remember was my suddenly infinite amount of emotional writing energy.